Jaliya-Maharajage/ParaBank_TestFramework/ReadMe.txt

 'DELETE USER' function is not available here in this web site.
 But can be easily implemented.

 Outputs-
 Generate 'ExtentReport.html' file about Test suite results.
-Where you can see PASSED and FAILED Test Scenarios.
+Where you can see PASSED and FAILED Test Scenarios. also screenshots for failed scenario pages are available in test-output> screenshots folder.
 Also can check 'index.htm' for Playwright default report generated file.

 Hope this Will helped you to setup project.